sylefeb/Silice/learn-silice/classroom/soc_wave_player/README.md

 are only about testing and understanding the design.
 The very first step (step 0) has a [complete walkthrough](#step-0).

 The final exercise is to build your own player around these components.
+Please send share the results with everyone!

 ## Setup instructions